 PRESS RELEASE - MEG MORLEY TRIO DEBUT ALBUM

-A few weeks after Meg Morley's well-received debut solo piano release, Through the Hours, in March 2017, she formed a trio with British bass player Richard Sadler and Italian drummer Emiliano Caroselli to record an album of her original music in London.
-The three discovered a musical affinity whilst briefly working together in 2014 on MIA Panboola's album Searching not Finding - which also featured Morley's compositions.
+A few weeks after Meg Morley's well-received debut solo piano release, Through the Hours (March 2017), she formed a trio with British bass player Richard Sadler and Italian drummer Emiliano Caroselli to record an album of her original music in London.
+The three discovered a musical affinity whilst briefly working together in 2014 on MIA Panboola's album Searching not Finding - which also featured some of Morley's compositions.

-A sense of fun and quirkiness shared between the three musicians is apparent throughout the debut album perhaps originating from their individual backgrounds: Morley is a classically-trained pianist/composer, primarily improvising for dance and silent film whilst also studying jazz; the prodigiously self-taught Sadler is proficient in various musical styles, and performes with an impressive range of musicians (e.g. Sam Kelly - Cymande; Ray Davies - the Kinks; Neil Cowley Trio; ISQ); and the remarkably sensitive and virtuosic Caroselli is strongly immersed in the 'jazz' tradition playing with musicians such as Quentin Collins, Andrew McCormack, Marco Marconi etc. Caroselli is also influenced by pop, rock and Cuban music (after having lived and studied in Havana for three years).
+A sense of fun and quirkiness shared between the three musicians is apparent throughout the debut album perhaps originating from their individual backgrounds: Morley is a classically-trained pianist/composer, primarily improvising for dance and silent film whilst also playing jazz; the prodigiously self-taught Sadler is proficient in various musical styles, performing with an impressive range of musicians (e.g. Sam Kelly - Cymande; Ray Davies - the Kinks; Neil Cowley Trio; ISQ); and the remarkably sensitive and virtuosic Caroselli is strongly immersed in the 'jazz' tradition performing with musicians such as Quentin Collins, Andrew McCormack, Marco Marconi etc. Caroselli is also influenced by pop, rock and Cuban music (after having lived and studied in Havana for three years).